February is Teen Dating Violence Awareness Month!

 A Window Between Worlds workshops, which are art healing workshops that support participants in their healing process from trauma.
 These workshops are trauma-informed, hands-on art workshops that provide a safe place for participants to express themselves, tell their stories, self-regulate and more.
 Each session will have a different art activity, and participants can engage however they would like in the workshops.
 While in the past, these workshops have been tabling-style in lobby of the Student Center, they now will take place in regular Zoom meetings.
 Regular A Window Between Worlds workshops are available for students only.
 Staff and faculty may request a specific one for staff, or can participate in a one-on-one session.

 Reporting is not required to access services.
 Reporting to law enforcement or to UCC is the victim or survivor's choice to make; talking to an advocate prior to reporting can help make an informed decision on whether or not to report, and to whom.
+Please click the bars below to reveal information.

 Students, staff or faculty at a college may want to report the violence they experienced to the school.
 Between Oregon law, and the federal rule Title IX, schools are required to respond to instances of sexual harassment, domestic violence, and stalking.
 All schools and campus’ who receive federal funds are required to have a Title IX Coordinator.
 Title IX is the federal rule that sex discrimination, including sexual harassment, is prohibited in educational settings as it infringes on the student’s ability to access education.
 The Title IX Coordinator on college campus’ is in charge of investigating Title IX violations.
 Although Title IX often focuses on student’s equal access to education, Title IX Coordinators respond to violence against staff and faculty members.